Adam Jerzy Czartoryski: Insurrectional period (1830–1831)

 In August 1831, the military situation was bad.
-General Ivan Paskevich was approaching Warsaw from the West and the commander-in-chief, General Skrzynecki was dismissed (9 August).
+General Ivan Paskevich was approaching Warsaw from the West and the commander-in-chief, General Jan Zygmunt Skrzynecki was dismissed on 9 August.
 On 15 and 16 August, there were riots in Warsaw, and many imprisoned supposed traitors, notably two generals, were hanged.
 Czartoryski decided to resign from the government after he had sacrificed half of his fortune to the national cause.
-He was replaced by General Krukowiecki as both head of the government and commander in chief.
+He was replaced by General Jan Krukowiecki as both head of the government and commander in chief.

 Yet the sexagenarian statesman continued to display great energy.
 On 23 August 1831, he joined Italian General Girolamo Ramorino's army corps as a volunteer and subsequently formed a confederation of the three southern provinces of Kalisz, Sandomierz and Kraków.
-At the war's end, when the uprising was crushed by the Russians (Warsaw was taken on 8 September), he fled under false identity to the Cracow Republic, then in Austria, and from there could reach England.
+At the war's end, when the uprising was crushed by the Russians — Warsaw was taken on 8 September — he fled under false identity to the Cracow Republic, then in Austria, and from there could reach England.

 Exile

 London (1831–1832)

 Afterwards, he was sentenced to death, though the sentence was soon commuted to exile.
 On 25 February 1832, while in the United Kingdom, he kept advancing the Polish cause and with the help of influential friends, many of them Scottish, inspired the creation of the Literary Association of the Friends of Poland, based in London, but with branches in Glasgow, Birmingham and Hull.

 Paris (from 1832)

 That same year, Czartoryski left England for France, taking up residence in Paris.
-As a magnate and arguably the most considerable Polish-émigré figure of the time – Czartoryski was Chairman of the Polish National Uprising Government, and leader of a political emigre party (thousands of Poles had emigrated to France in the Great Emigration).
+As a magnate and arguably the most considerable Polish-émigré figure of the time – Czartoryski was Chairman of the Polish National Uprising Government, and leader of a political emigre party.
+Thousands of Poles had emigrated to France in the Great Emigration.

-Czartoryski was an active leader of the mushrooming committees that were formed to maintain political momentum and salvage Polish cultural heritage in the exile community.
+Adam Jerzy Czartoryski was an active leader of the mushrooming committees that were formed to maintain political momentum and salvage Polish cultural heritage in the exile community.
 He was the founding chairman, in April 1832, of a Historical and Literary Society.
 In 1838 he became the legal owner and founding president (for life) of the Polish Library in Paris, the first repository of polonica, books, and archives outside the territory of Poland, which had secured, with French public support, a building on the Ile Saint-Louis in the heart of Paris.

 In 1843 he bought the Hôtel Lambert on the Île Saint-Louis and his political faction came to be identified by his private address, simply as the Hôtel Lambert.